ernius/mergesort/README.md

 Merge sort correctness proof

+We present a version of merge sort, fully certified, in Agda.
+It features: syntactic warrant of termination (i.e. no need of explicit termination proof), no proof cost to ensure the output is sorted, and almost free proof that the output is a permutation of the input.

 ## Important source files ##
 - **Nat.agda** - Section 2 - Natural numbers with an upper bound
 - **Snat.agda** - Section 2 - Agda's Sized Types introduction